wds4/DCoSL/README.md

 A data model (e.g. a verifiable credential), an ontology, a schema or a context tree: these can all be built out of simple lists, each one of which can be curated.
 Imagine if your users no longer had to rely upon the World Wide Web Consortium (W3C) to manage a standard.
 With DCoSL, your users can farm out curation of any standard in question to their web of trust.
 Updates can potentially occur 24/7/365, not whenever the committee meets.

-Several categories of lists, with examples, may be considered.
-See examples in this repo (work in progress).

 ## Loose Consensus

 One of the most important concepts to understand when picking which lists to farm out.
 Alice's WoT and Bob's WoT, though they are not identical, are very likely to have significant overlap.
 For any given list, although there is no guarantee, there is a good chance that Alice and Bob will end up using the exact same (or at least almost the same) list!
 This is a vitally important attribute, one that I call loose consensus.
 You'll want to think deeply about loose consensus before incorporating decentralized list curation to your app.